Nmene018/https-github.com-Nmene018-theatre-link/README.md

 **Required Must-have Stories**

-- Launch Screen: Logo and Name
-- Login Screen: Allows for creation and login of accounts
-- Home Screen: Current Movies Organized By Genre
+* User has to be able to create an account and log back in with all their previous information (favorites, matches) saved.
-- Swiping Screen: After clicking on a genre within the Home Screen, this screen will allow a user to swipe right or left to say yes or no to all the movie options within that specified genre
+* User has to be able to click on a movie genre and swiple left or right on all the movies within the specified genre
-- Profile Screen: Your profile picture and account information
-- Favorites Screen: Lists the movies that you have swiped right/yes to
+* User must be able to see all the movies that swipped right to in their favorites
-- Matches Screen: After clicking on a movie on the Favorites Screen, this screen will show list all the profiles of the people you have matched with for the specified movie that was clicked.
+* User must be able to see all the profiles of the users that they have matched with for each of the movies they have in their favorites
+* Profile page for each user

 **Optional Nice-to-have Stories**
-- Streaming vs. In Theater Choice of Available Movies
+* Streaming vs. In Theater Choice of Available Movies
-- Adults vs kids
+* Adults vs Kids
-- Chat Feature
+* Chat Feature
-- On profile screen’s movies you swiped right with, a link that takes you to a new screen Followed by verbiage that lists the people
-* [fill in your required user stories here]
-* ...

 ### 2. Screen Archetypes